-The attendance record must be complete, accurate and received by MC3 on or before the 7th of the month following service.
+The attendance record must be complete, accurate and received by MC3 no later than 4:00 p.m. on or before the 7th of the month following service.
 If the 7th falls on a weekend or holiday, forms must be returned by the prior business day in order to be processed by the fifteenth (15th).
 MC3 makes every attempt to issue payment before the end of the month during which attendance records are received.
 However, all incoming attendance records must be checked for accuracy and completeness prior to issuing payment.